BNLNPPS/shrek/QUICKSTART.md

 So we explicitly tell shrek to submit the job.

 If all goes well, you'll see a URL pointing you to the job monitoring page for your run.

+## Troubleshooting

+What to do if something goes wrong

+### Python complains about missing executables for graphviz

+If you see a message `FileNotFoundError: [Errno 2] No such file or directory: 'dot'`, the graphviz executable is not installed on the system.
+This is used to create a diagram of the workflow chain, and is not required for the construction of the files needed for PanDA submission.
+You can add the option

+`--no-diagram`

+to the command line.
+This will supress generation of the workflow diagram and allow submission to proceed.

+### PanDA did not validate the workflow.
+Submission canceled.

+This message is returned when PanDA recieives and invalid workflow document, but will also occur if there is a problem with authenticating to either or both the PanDA and rucio servers.

+SHREK assumes that your PanDA and rucio account has the same name as your account on the computer that you submit from.
+If this is not the case, you can provide the username as

+`--user my-username`

+### The submission goes through, but PanDA workflow monitor reports "doSetup failed with local variable 'child_process' referenced before assignment failed to setup task"

+I see this error somewhat frequently.
+Give it some time and PanDA may recover.